MohammadAminKoohi/FOP-Project/readme.md

 ### Version Control System

 This project utilizes Magit, a powerful VCS for Unix-based operating systems.
-Magit provides a seamless interface for managing Git repositories directly within Emacs, enhancing productivity and workflow efficiency.
+Magit provides a seamless interface for managing Git repositories.